Member Article

 What next?

-We plan to arrange more farm-related events exploring more regenerative framing issues in the autumn when there is less to do on the farming.
+We plan to arrange more farm-related events exploring more regenerative framing issues in the autumn when there is less to do on the farm.

 To find out more about the Great Green Bedwyn group, please click here: https://www.greatgreenbedwyn.org.uk/.